BTreadwell/BTreadwell/README.md

-## Hi, I’m Brie Treadwell
+## Hey!
+I'm Brennon <3

-My interests include Networking, Cybersecurity, Cryptography, and Mathematics
+My interests include Software Development, Cryptography, and Mathematics

+Here's some cool stuff I'm doing ->

-I’m currently working towards a Bachelors of Science from The University of North Carolina at Wilmington with a major in computer science and a minor in mathematics.
-I'm a student researcher with the Extended Reality Research Group at UNCW where I'm helping develop VR tools that will give elementary school students access to an immersive STEM education.
-I also work at the Technology Assistance Center at UNCW.
+Working towards a Bachelors of Science from The University of North Carolina at Wilmington with a major in computer science and a minor in mathematics.

+Building tools that help banks make smarter decisions more efficiently at nCino where I'm working as a software engineering intern.
+I develop on the Salesforce and AWS platform with experience coding in Apex and Typescript.

+Studying implicit bias with the Extended Reality Research Group at UNCW.
+I develop VR simulations for both Oculus and Vive devices using Unity.

+Implementing modern blockchain consensus algorithms as a research assistant at UNCW.

 How to reach me: brennont99@gmail.com